 If you’ve read this far, you’ve probably figured out that oily fish such as tuna, salmon, mackerel, Atlantic herring, mussels, anchovies, swordfish, and Alaskan pollock all contain Omega-3s.
 Many people think that only ocean fish contain this essential fatty acid.
 However, you may be surprised to learn that trout is an excellent source as well.
 In fact, it, and the smaller fish like anchovies, herring, and mackerel, are among the best natural sources for pregnant and breastfeeding mothers.

-That’s because the larger fish, including tuna and swordfish, eat the smaller fishes.
-So while those big fish have higher concentrations of Omega-3s, they also have higher levels of heavy metals such as mercury in their flesh.10 For the best, cleanest, wild seafood, I order from Vital Choice (use the coupon code AMYMYERS for 10% off.)
-We’ve been shown time again that fish is one of the best foods for your heart, so finding healthy sources is a great thing you can do for yourself and your family.
+That’s because the larger fish, including tuna and swordfish, eat the smaller fish.
+So while those big fish have higher concentrations of Omega-3s, they also have higher levels of heavy metals such as mercury in their flesh.10

 You can also get Omega-3s from plants.
 Some of the best plant sources are chia seeds, flax seeds,11 walnuts, and their oils, as well as pumpkin seeds, and hemp seeds.12 However, plants are actually sources of something called alpha-linolenic acid (ALA) which your body must convert to Omega-3s in your liver.
 This isn’t a very efficient process so it’s best not to rely on plant sources exclusively.